 Whether it’s a full meal or just a snack, here are some of the best canned survival food options.

-This rice and chicken meal is freeze-dried, so it doesn’t require any refrigeration and it will maintain its nutritional value.
-The extra-large can contains nine servings, so it’s great to have stored up for larger families or groups, and it’s certified gluten-free.
+This rice and chicken meal is freeze-dried, so it doesn’t require any refrigeration, and it will maintain its nutritional value.
+The extra-large can contains nine servings, so it’s great to have stored up for larger families or groups.
 Prep couldn’t be easier, making this a convenient option for hiking or camping trips, in addition to emergency kits; it can be ready in 10 minutes, and all you need is hot water (or room temperature water works, too—it may just take longer).
-There are no artificial ingredients, and this meal has an impressive shelf life of 30 years.
+There are no artificial ingredients, it's certified gluten-free, and this meal has an impressive shelf life of 30 years.